Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/Deployment on Streamlit/README.md

 We have successfully deployed our project on Streamlit to provide it with a user friendly interface as well.

 Hence, our end-to-end product is ready for use.

+## **Future Work:**

+The model should be able to take multiple inputs in the form a file and predict accurate cluster for each data point.

+This model should also be trained on more than two attributes of customer data as implemented in this project.
+The will reduce the complexity of dataset and provide better results.